 \section{Acknowledgments}

-The author would like to thank Esmerindo de Sousa Bernardes for his support during the early stages of this work, as well as Daniel A. T. Vanzella for extensive support and comments on a draft, and George E. A. Matsas for many conversations on black hole physics and their support during the later stages of this work.
+The author thanks Esmerindo de Sousa Bernardes for his support during the early stages of this work, Daniel A. T. Vanzella for extensive support and comments on a draft, and George E. A. Matsas for many conversations on black hole physics and support during the later stages of this work.
 The author also thanks two anonymous referees for their detailed and helpful comments.
-This study was financed by the Coordena\c c\~ao de Aperfei\c coamento de Pessoal de Nível Superior – Brasil (CAPES) – Finance Code 001, and by the Sao Paulo Research Foundation (FAPESP), Brazil.
+This study was financed by the Coordena\c c\~ao de Aperfei\c coamento de Pessoal de N\'ivel Superior – Brasil (CAPES) – Finance Code 001, and by the Sao Paulo Research Foundation (FAPESP), Brazil.
 Process Number 2024/19057-7.